 If you have been in the industry long enough, you may have noticed that most PCBs have a Hot Air Solder Leveling (HASL) finish.
 Here are some of the reasons why it is predominant:

 The HASL process exposes the PCB to temperatures up to 265 degrees.
-It allows you to detect any potential surface cover issues before you assemble any other component to the board.
+It allows you to detect any potential surface cover issues before assembling any other component to the board.
 In the end, it will save your repair costs and defective PCBs.

 HASL finish involves a series of compressed hot-air knives to get rid of excess solder and streamlines the surface finish before the solder cools or solidifies.
 The result is a durable coating that prevents the copper from deteriorating through corrosion.
 The hot air solder leveling explains why it is one of the best finish options with excellent shelf-life.